devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     - **Required**
     - **Type**- Array of JSON objects with files, content, or images to be rendered within the Katacoda step.
     - **Description**-This function consists of three attributes.
 The use for this function is to display an image and some descriptive text.
 No Katacoda syntax is allowed in                         the files or the content!
-        * First attribute i.e.  "file": Path to a file whose content is to be displayed in the Katacoda step (e.g. .asciidoc or .txt file).
+        * First attribute:  "file": Path to a file whose content is to be displayed in the Katacoda step (e.g. .asciidoc or .txt file).
 The file should be following the                                formating of asciidoc files.
-        * Second attribute i.e. "content": Plain text to be displayed in the Katacoda step.
+        * Second attribute: "content": Plain text to be displayed in the Katacoda step.
 This Text should be following the formating of asciidoc files.
-        * Third attribute i.e. "image": Path to an image to be displayed in the Katacoda step.
+        * Third attribute: "image": Path to an image to be displayed in the Katacoda step.
 It should be placed under subfolder of the playbook directory.

 #### Example:
 * displayContent("Step title", [{ "file": "files/description.asciidoc" }, { "content": "This is just plain content." }, { "image": "files/image.png" }])